shanep-cs2/lesson26/README.md

 ## Task 3 - Complete the Retrospective

-Once you have completed all the tasks open the file Retrospective.md and complete each section with a TODO comment.
+Once you have completed all the tasks, open the file Retrospective.md and complete each section with a TODO comment.

 ## Task 4 - Add, Commit, Push your code

-Once you are finished you need to make sure that you have pushed all your code to GitHub for grading!
+Once you are finished, you need to make sure that you have pushed all your code to GitHub for grading!